dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

   Browser Name | Version
   :-: | :-:
-  Chrome | v85+(v94+ on Android)
+  Chrome | v85+ on desktop, v94+ on Android
-  Firefox | v99+
+  Firefox | v99+ on desktop and Android
   Safari | v15+ on iOS

 Apart from the browsers, the operating systems may impose some limitations of their own that could restrict the use of the SDK.
-Browser compatibility ultimately depends on whether the browser on that particular operating system supports the features listed above.

 ## Release Notes